ferreiro/swift/Theory/Basics/Protocols.md

 So you don't include any code, just the properties and functions.
 So, protocols are like "unimplemented classes" which you can implement later or compound more complex protocols from it.

+**Good thing** is that you can say which methods are mandatory to implement and which methods aren't

 ### Definition

 Defining an Event protocol with 2 properties and 1 function.